redbackspider77/EmojiCopyExtension/LEARN.md

 - Move onto a new project while continuing to maintain this one
 - Be proud of my work - after all, I did use a few hours of my free time making it!

+Here's the link if you want to check it out by the way: [https://chromewebstore.google.com/detail/emoji-copy-extension/nhkpcjdklcgchjejlnfdpgpcgmailpik](https://chromewebstore.google.com/detail/emoji-copy-extension/nhkpcjdklcgchjejlnfdpgpcgmailpik?utm_source=github&utm_medium=learn_md)

 ### Problems I ran into

+- I had many code errors which were are too minor to remember now, but can never be avoided when developing something new; make sure to use `console.log()` when debugging to see where your code gets stuck!
-- Uploading 1200x800 screenshot instead of 1280x800 screenshots - Chrome Web Store is fussy on the exact dimensions of all of the promotional images, and one must resize/crop them themselves
+- Uploading 1200x800 screenshot instead of 1280x800 screenshots; Chrome Web Store is fussy on the exact dimensions of all of the promotional images, and one must resize/crop them themselves — mentioning this one because I spent a good 10 minutes figuring out why they were being rejected
 - As soon as I published it, I recieved 4 emails from Indians offering me their services to "boost my extension's visibility" - I ignored these now that I know they will never be for free, and I don't have enough money to want to use it on this: <img src="./assets/Spam.png">
 After all, I am making this for fun, and don't have any way to make that money back yet!
-- Some code errors which were are too minor to remember, but can never be avoided when developing something new; make sure to use `console.log()` when debugging to see where your code gets stuck!

 Other than that, making my first Chrome extension was pretty easy!

 ### More questions?

-If you think I could include some more detail, either make a pull request, [create a discussion](https://github.com/redbackspider77/EmojiCopyExtension/discussions/new/choose), or [email me](mailto:redbackspider77@gmail.com)!
+If you think I could include some more detail, [create a discussion](https://github.com/redbackspider77/EmojiCopyExtension/discussions/new/choose) or [email me](mailto:redbackspider77@gmail.com)!